seltmann/darwin-core/README.md

 ### How to Create a Darwin Core Archive Using this Repository
 1- Fork repository on GitHub or download its contents.

 2- Use the occurrences.csv file as a template.
 Delete the *Gryonoides* data and add your own.
-Dont change the columns.
-It is ok to leave in columns that you do not use.
+Do not change the column number or order.
+It is ok to leave in extra columns that you do not use.

 3- Edit the eml.xml files to include information about your institution and project.

-Do not touch the meta.xml.
+4- Do not touch the meta.xml.
+This file describes the columns in the occurrences.csv file.

-3- Zip the folder to create the archive using the Code -> Download ZIP
+3- Zip the folder to create the archive.
+If you are using GitHub you can use the zip function for the repository under the Code -> Download ZIP.

 Not all fields need to be filled out except: occurrenceID, BasisOfRecord.
 Specific definitions of the field names can be found in the Darwin Core Documentation.
 Occurrence data [https://dwc.tdwg.org/terms/#occurrence](Occurrence Core)

-### How to publish to Darwin Core Archive via Zenodo to create a link for your publication